-- ☐ Check in at the Office of International Programs (OIP).
+- Check in at the Office of International Programs (OIP).
 This is required by law.
-Check-in is 2 p.m. on Tuesdays and Thursdays if you arrive before the designated arrival day.
-Refer to the Orientation schedule for check-in time during Orientation. - ☐ Attend Orientation.
-A detailed schedule can be found online. - ☐ Apply for your MaineCard at the Student Service Center in the Memorial Union. - ☐ Take your immunization records to Student Records, Wingate Hall, if not already submitted. - Check your bill in MaineStreet and pay online or at the Bursar's Office in Alumni Hall by the due date to avoid late fees, if the bill is not already paid. - ☐ Submit the Health Insurance Waiver Request if you have an alternative insurance plan and do not want the UMaine insurance.
-If you do not request a waiver by the deadline, you will be charged for the International Student Health Insurance plan. - Print your class schedule and purchase your textbooks at University Bookstore.
+Check-in is at 2 p.m. on Tuesdays and Thursdays if you arrive before the designated arrival day. - $\hfill \square$ Attend Orientation.
+A detailed schedule can be found online - Complete the online check in process and upload required documents.
+Information on how to complete this process will be given at Orientation. - Go to the MaineCard Service Center located at DTAV Community Center if you weren't able to download your digital MaineCard. - ☐ Upload your immunization records via the Office of Student Records website, if not already uploaded. - ☐ Check your bill in MaineStreet and pay online or at the Student Business Services Office in Wingate Hall by the due date to avoid late fees, if bill is not already paid.

+- □ Submit the Health Insurance Waiver Request if you have an alternative insurance plan and do not want the UMaine insurance.
+If you do not request a waiver by the deadline, you will be charged for the International Student Health Insurance plan. - ☐ Print your class schedule and purchase your textbooks at the University Bookstore.